mahiki/PrefectInterfaces.jl/docs/src/prefect/setup-without-justfile.md

 # Install Prefect Environment - Poetry Commands
-This is the same as the [Install section of prefect](README.md#install-prefect-macos), without using the `justfile` taskrunner.
+This is the same as the [Prefect Installation](@ref), without using the `justfile` taskrunner.
 It makes the relationship between env variables and Prefect DB location and API more explicit.

 ```sh
 brew install pipx just python@3